pdtoit/pdtoit/README.md

 - 👋 Hi, I’m @pdtoit
 - 👀 I’m interested in C++ and C#
-- 🌱 I’m currently playing with AI solutions
+- 🌱 I’m currently playing with Game Engine development solutions
-- 💞️ I’m looking to collaborate on C++ projects
+- 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me pdtoit@gmail.com

 <!---